tckb/tckb.github.io/content/posts/ch2-tmc2-issues.md

 ---
-title: Potential Issues with Chandrayaan2 dataset description : |
-   Potential Issues with Chandrayaan2 TMC2 Dataset / Shapefiles
+title:  Potential Issues with Chandrayaan2 TMC2 Dataset / Shapefiles
+description : |
+  In this blog post, I try to explain the issues I have and some possible explanation of the cause.
+I also try give to some background knowledge to understand this blogpost.
 type:
 - posts
 - post